sharadregoti/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 URLRewriteTrigger represents a set of matching rules for a rewrite.

 **Field: `condition` ([URLRewriteCondition](#urlrewritecondition))**
-Condition indicates the logical combination that will be applied to the rules for an advanced trigger:
+Condition indicates the logical combination that will be applied to the rules for an advanced trigger.

-- Value `any` means any of the defined trigger rules may match
-- Value `all` means all the defined trigger rules must match

 **Field: `rules` ([[]*URLRewriteRule](#urlrewriterule))**
 Rules contain individual checks that are combined according to the